teststaybaka/node-cascading/README.md

 # node-cascading
-Yet another web framework written in TypeScript with some toolkit, i.e. singleton factory, unit test framework, and flag parser.
+Yet another web framework written in TypeScript with some toolkit, e.g. singleton factory and unit test framework.
 It is compiled to ES5.

 ## Install
 ```